ogbk/react-audio-player/README.md

 - AudioTrack => selected audio track.
   It contains:
 	- name of track
-	- html <audio/> element for the selected file.
+	- html audio element for the selected file.
 	- buttons for the following actions:
 		- play previous track
 		- play next track